Mass Media Campaigns and Social Marketing (PUBH5026)

 - Master of Public Health (Chronic Disease Prevention)

 - Master of Public Health (Professional Practice)

 Further unit of study information

-face-to-face/ on-campus 2-day residential workshop (lectures, workshops, small group sessions, and student participation and student presentations)
+Face-to-face/ on-campus 2-day residential workshop (lectures, on-line discussions, and student participation and student presentations)

 Course readings will be provided before the workshop.
-These are required readings, and there is some individual student preparation required for presentation at the workshop and for the on-line two weeks discussions.
+These are required readings, and there is some individual student preparation required for presentation at the first workshop and after the workshop to prepare for the on-line two weeks discussions.

 Faculty/department permission required?

 Unit of study rules

 Training in research methods epidemiology is advised but not essential.

 Study this unit outside a degree